Good-To-Know Dev Terms

 Query service, the Cosmos SDK offers a corresponding REST endpoint.

 gRPC-Gateway's aim is "to provide that HTTP+JSON interface to your gRPC service" (opens new window).
 With it, developers can benefit from all the advantages of gRPC and, at the same time, still provide a RESTful API - a very helpful tool when for example you want to develop a web application but have browsers that do not support HTTP2.
-This can help ensure backwards compatibility, and multi-language, multi-client support.
+This can help ensure backward compatibility, and multi-language, multi-client support.

 If you want to explore gRPC-Gateway, a closer look at the gRPC-Gateway documentation (opens new window) is recommended.